kreauniv/comp308/_sources/notional-machine.rst.txt

 now support simple reuse of computation by associating identifiers with computed results so they can be reused when needed.
-What we'll be doing here is not the most powerful "core" approach, but since it will introduce a few mechanisms we'll need later on, it serves as a useful intermediat step.
+What we'll be doing here is not the most powerful "core" approach, but since it will introduce a few mechanisms we'll need later on, it serves as a useful intermediate step.

 We'll define a new term that lets us associate an identifier with a picture expression, with the expectation that the picture computation will be performed